salgut408/MyFetchApplication/README.md

 Each UI 'screen' has its own ViewModel, and exposes a  SharedFlow containing the state for the screen.

+### MVVM
 A ViewModel is implemented as `MainScreenViewModel`, exposing a `SharedFlow<MainScreenUiState>` for the UI to observe and react to.
 `MainScreenUiState` contains the view state data for the screen as a data class consisting of a sealed interface containing the "Content" (a list of items) and a loading state...
 The UI uses `MainScreenViewModel`, and takes the `MainScreenViewState` as State, using `collectAsStateWithLifecycle()` so that it collects in a way that is aware of the UI's lifecycle.
+Using MVVM allows work to be done on one layer  without distrubing  other layers

 The ItemRepository class is responsible for handling the data fetching of all information, as well as a centralized place for all data model changes*